Table of contents

 Undoubtedly one of the photography spots that people really come to Brooklyn for, the Old Pier 1 Docks take the cake for a romantic view of Manhattan and Instagram spot all at once.
 Come at sunrise or sunset, and definitely come during the week of September 11, when the city has the memorial lights coming from the former Ground Zero that reflect in the water right here at these former docks and rocky landing.

 We also recommend going to the old docks at Pier 1 after dark, for night photos.
-For more tips on how to take photos after the sun goes down, see our guide to night photography.
+For more tips on how to take photos after the sun goes down, see our guide to learn how to take better night photos.

 Pier 4 Beach